afirstenberg/multivocal/README.md

     else, you can build the environment yourself, call the processing, and send the JSON response.

+A very similar configuration could be written for an Actions Builder project, and mostly be structured the same way.
+(The biggest difference is that handler names aren't allowed to have a dot in them.)

 ## Features

 ### Naming Convention